stanfrbd/stanfrbd.github.io/_posts/2025-11-27-Using-MDE-API-GUI-to-bulk-isolate-devices.md

 description: Learn how to use the MDE API GUI tool to bulk isolate devices in Microsoft Defender for Endpoint, enhancing your incident response capabilities.
 ---

-It is really important to be efficient in incident response. \
+It is really important to be **efficient** during incident response. \
 I use a lot of automation to speed up my investigations and remediation tasks. \
-One of the tools commonly used in the industry is Microsoft Defender for Endpoint (MDE). \
+One of the tools commonly used in the industry is Microsoft Defender for Endpoint (MDE).

-MDE provides an API that allows security professionals to automate various tasks, including isolating devices.
+> MDE provides an API that allows security professionals to automate various tasks, including isolating devices.
+{: .prompt-tip }

 In an incident, you want to be able to:

-* Quickly isolate compromised devices to prevent lateral movement.
+* **Quickly isolate** compromised devices to prevent lateral movement.
-* Add or remove a tag on devices for tracking and reporting purposes.
+* **Add or remove a tag** on devices for tracking and reporting purposes.
-* Export log of actions taken for compliance and auditing.
+* **Export log** of actions taken for compliance and auditing.

 Microsoft developed (3 years ago) a GUI tool to interact with the MDE API, making it easier for security teams to perform bulk actions without writing code. \
 You can find the tool on GitHub: [MDE API GUI](https://github.com/microsoft/mde-api-gui).